 Students who would benefit from additional support for making career academic choices and preparing for college and employment should enroll in Career Research and Development I (CRD I) as early as possible.
 The Allied Health Academy, Junior Practicum and/or Anatomy and Physiology are highly recommended as a basis for the EMT skills set.
-Students seeking postsecondary education are advised to take at least two years of World Languages.
+Students seeking postsecondary education are advised to take at least two years of World Language.

+- Overall 2.5 GPA.

-- Maintenance of an overall 2.5 GPA prior to and during the program. - Maintenance of a C average in English. - Completed application to EMT Academy and Interview by Fire & Rescue staff.
-(Note: EMT Academy is limited to 25 students per year/class.) - Students are required to have a physical examination prior to acceptance.
+- Maintain a C average in English.

+- Completed application to EMT Academy and interview by Fire & Rescue staff.
+(Note: EMT Academy is limited to 25 students per year/class.)

+- Physical examination prior to acceptance.